ORGULLO LATINO

 “I love, love, love this dish and it’s one that I grew up eating,” says popular Latina food blogger, Chef Zee.
 “I grew up in a house where money was tight and having carne molida was a special treat.

-“It meant that my grandmother splurged to feed the family and trust me when I tell you that this dish never went to waste!
-It’s funny to think of ground beef as a family treat but you don’t have much, meats like ground beef are special.”
+“It meant that my grandmother had splurged to feed the family and - trust me when I tell you - this dish never went to waste!
+It’s funny to think of ground beef as a family treat but, if you don’t have much, meats like ground beef are special.”

 The papaya is peeled, diced, and placed in a mixture of water, baking soda, and salt.
-Then, it is smashed and added to a pot with all the other ingredients.
-The picadillo is left to simmer for a couple of hours.
-It’s best enjoyed warm, with rice and tortillas.
+Then, it is smashed and added to a pot with the other ingredients.
+It is then left to simmer for a couple of hours and is best enjoyed warm, with rice and tortillas.

 Picadillos can be made in a variety of ways.
 But while its ingredients may vary depending on the region or cultural background of those preparing it, eating picadillos with family and friends is almost always a time to relax, unwind, and enjoy great food.